Divya0319/spring-boot-cruddemo/README.md

 SpringBootCrudDemo
 ------------
-A demo Spring project to showcase a demo REST API using data from H2 database, and easily deployable to Kubernetes cluster.
+A demo Spring Boot project to showcase a demo REST API using data from H2 database, and easily deployable to Kubernetes cluster.